This is the organisation’s formal Consent Policy.

 This policy outlines when the NHS Counter Fraud Authority (NHSCFA) will rely on consent as the legal basis for processing your data.
 It informs you when your consent will be obtained in line with the General Data Protection Regulation (GDPR) and the Data Protection Act (DPA) 2018.

-The policy only applies where separate, specific consent is required to process your personal information, for those enquiries that fall outside the scope of NHSFCA’s business as usual where another lawful basis of processing is relied upon, or where personal information is voluntarily provided (consented to) to enable enquiries to be responded to.
+This policy only applies where separate, specific consent is required to process your personal information, for those enquiries that fall outside the scope of NHSFCA’s business as usual where another lawful basis of processing is relied upon, or where personal information is voluntarily provided (consented to) to enable enquiries to be responded to.

 Consent is one of the grounds for lawfully processing personal data under the GDPR and DPA 2018.